What the Latest Bank of Canada Rate Hold Means for York Region Buyers and Sellers in May 2026

 What not to do after this decision

-Did the Bank of Canada cut rates today?No. It held the policy rate at 2.25%.
+Did the Bank of Canada cut rates?

-Is this good news for real estate?It is more stabilizing than exciting.
-It avoids fresh rate pressure, but it does not create instant affordability relief.
+It was more stabilizing than exciting.
+It avoided fresh rate pressure, but it did not create instant affordability relief.

 Related Reading